Davao Death Squad

-The Davao Death Squad (DDS) is a death squad group in Davao City, Philippines.
+The Davao Death Squad (DDS) is a death squad group in Davao City, Philippines, founded in the late 1980s by then mayor Rodrigo Duterte.
 The group is alleged to have conducted summary executions of street children and individuals suspected of petty crimes and drug dealing.
-It has been estimated that the group is responsible for the killing or disappearance of between 1,020 and 1,040 people between 1998 and 2008.
-A 2009 report by the Philippine Commission on Human Rights (CHR) noted stonewalling by local police under the mayorship of Rodrigo Duterte while a leaked cable observed a lack of public outrage among Davao residents.
+It has been estimated that the group is responsible for the killing or disappearance of more than 1400 people by 2016.
+A 2009 report by the Philippine Commission on Human Rights (CHR) noted stonewalling by local police under the mayorship of Duterte while a leaked cable observed a lack of public outrage among Davao residents.
+Duterte has been arrested and is scheduled to face trial for the killings on 30 November 2026.

 Victims

 According to Amnesty International and local human rights groups, death squads killed over 300 people in Davao City between 1998 and 2005.
 The rate of killing accelerated after this.
 Between 2005 and 2008, death squads were responsible for between 700 and 720 executions.
 In a 2009 report by Human Rights Watch, the victims were mostly alleged drug dealers, petty criminals, and street children.
 Amnesty International states that killings and extrajudicial executions, particularly of criminal suspects, continued throughout the year.
 In Mindanao many such killings, including those of minors, were attributed to the so-called "Davao Death Squad" vigilante group.
 It was reported that local officials in some areas advocated a "shoot to kill" policy with respect to criminal suspects resisting arrest.

-Retired Policeman Arthur Lascañas, a self-confessed leader of DDS, claims that the group was responsible for mosque bombings and the killing of a journalist during its heyday.
+Retired policeman Arthur Lascañas, a self-confessed leader of DDS, claims that the group was responsible for mosque bombings and the killing of a journalist during its heyday.
 According to Lascañas, the squad was ordered to bomb mosques in Davao in retaliation for the San Pedro Cathedral bombing.

 Origins

 DDS was conceptualized by former Integrated National Police Regional Commander Dionisio Tan-Gatue Jr. to fight the New People's Army's Sparrow Unit.
 Tan-Gatue allegedly used the late Juan "Jun" Pala, a known anti-New People's Army propagandist and radio commentator, to report stories about the death squad, which allegedly curbed executions perpetrated by the Sparrow Unit.
-By mid-1997, the DDS were deemed responsible for more than 60 unsolved murders in the city.
+By mid-1997, the DDS was deemed responsible for more than 60 unsolved murders in the city.

 It is believed that the original members of the death squad included former members of the Sparrow Unit.
 Initially the death squad had around 10 members.
 This increased to around 500 by 2009.